 This panel is where you type ADQL text that forms the query to send to the TAP service for execution.
 The Edit actions described above, along with Undo/Redo actions from the keyboard, can also help.
-You can have multiple queries on the go at once in different tabs; add/remove/retitle tabs with the toolbar actions, and move between them by clicking on the tab headers at the top.
+You can have multiple queries on the go at once in different tabs;

+add/remove/retitle tabs with the toolbar actions, and move between them by clicking on the tab headers at the top.
 The tab you can see is the one that will be executed if you hit the Run Query button.

 As you enter the query text, it will be checked for syntax errors.
 If an error is found, the place in the text which appears to have caused it will be highlighted in pink (as in the figure above).

-) button.
+To see more detail on the error, click the Parse Errors (A) button.
+In some cases, the parser can guess how to fix such errors; if the Fix Errors () button is enabled, you can try clicking that.
 The checking itself is reasonably reliable, but the position of the highlighted error, and the text of the error message, can sometimes be a bit misleading, so don't take the details too seriously.
 The error highlighting is just used as a warning, you are not prevented from submitting a query marked as erroneous, since in some cases TAP services may accept ADQL which is not strictly correct, and in some cases the error checking may not be perfect.
 Note also that for various reasons the service may not be able to accept all queries that count as syntactically valid ADQL, so even if TOPCAT doesn't report any errors, the service may still respond with an error message.